BoomSec/Megapixel-IP-Camera-POC/README.md

 _Now the moment we have been all waiting for H4CkerMan Time™_ _Time to run the script.
 You can do this by calling the script with the name of your text file containing the ip address/addresses_

-_See my first attempt below.
-Where I run the code and point it at my list of <del>victims</del> I mean personally owned network based security cameras.
-That you have explicit access or permission to use_

 ```bash
 python CameraExploit.py TargetCameras.txt
 ```